ben5962/android_plug_new_audio_format/README.md

 - extract content
 - convert content to pcm

-then we have to feed dma buffer somehow at the right pace.
+then I have to feed dma buffer with pcm somehow, at the right pace.